SamanKhalife/linux-Tutorial/TXT FILES/quotaoff.md

 This would disable quotas on all file systems, including the root file system.

-To disable quotas for the user `bard` on the file system `/dev/sda1`, you would use the following command:
+To disable quotas for the user `saman` on the file system `/dev/sda1`, you would use the following command:

 ```
 quotaoff -u bard /dev/sda1
 ```

-This would disable quotas for the user `bard` on the file system `/dev/sda1`.
+This would disable quotas for the user `saman` on the file system `/dev/sda1`.

 The `quotaoff` command is a useful tool for disabling disk quotas on your system.
 It can be used to disable quotas for users or groups who are no longer using the system, or to disable quotas for file systems that are no longer being used.